-Photographing 3D art presents an unusual challenge: how do you showcase the dimensionality and texture of your artwork from just one angle ?
+Photographing 3D art presents an unusual challenge: how do you showcase the dimensionality and texture of your artwork from just one angle?
 To help with this, we’ve highlighted a few excellent 3D photographs from Artwork Archive artists.

 We elaborated on techniques that can help lend 3D art gravitas and presence, even in a two-dimensional image.
-For many of these techniques we recommend using a tripod and some form of standalone lighting.
-Also try experimenting with different backgrounds or even consider building your own DIY lightbox.
+For many of these techniques, we recommend using a tripod and some form of standalone lighting.
+Also, try experimenting with different backgrounds or even consider building your own DIY lightbox.

 Steve Immerman’s photographs of his glasswork showcases how crucial proper lighting is for capturing the important aspects of 3-dimensional artwork.
 The shadows on “Canoe” are subtle, but add a sense of depth to this piece.
-You get a sense of material, shine and texture—without hot white spots or flattening the piece out all together.
+You get a sense of material, shine and texture—without hot white spots or flattening the piece out altogether.

 The shape of the shadow evokes the form of the piece and the lines are subtle enough to avoid overpowering the work itself.
 You want to watch out for competing shadows that scream “studio lighting.”

 To achieve good shadows in 3D art photography, start by placing the lights about halfway between the subject and the camera.
 Then, carefully adjust the angle of the lights starting at around 45 degrees relative to the piece.
 Next, methodically re-position the distance of the lights from the piece to achieve dynamic—but not overpowering—shadows.

 Ceramicist Lauren Mabry highlights the surface treatment of her ceramic objects against a neutral background.
 Both the hint of a shadow, as well as camera angle shot slightly above the piece shows off the roundness of work.
 You can see that the piece resembles a section of a pipe from observing the back edge of the lip and noting that the interior is hollow.